brandonyeu/cs4241-final-project-a25/README.md

 I created the initial Figma design idea for the application and developed the front-end of the preference form.
 I also developed the front-end of the match cards and created the back-end GET route for the form and updated the home page to render the forms (sorted by course) the user created on the home page.
 I also updated the back-end API and home page to render the match cards of the best matches when a form is selected.
 Additionally, using the lighthouse accessibility score, I improved the accessibility of our project by making changes, like adding aria labels to links, to maximize the accessibility scores.
 I contributed to writing the project description, key technologies, and challenges in the README.

 ### Brandon Yeu
+I contributed to the Figma design, layout, and user flow of our application.
+I set up the project with our initial specifications.
+I implemented authentication using NextAuth, which handles user and account information both client-side and server-side.
+This user information is used throughout the app, to make sure that users are on correct pages that they have access to and is key to the functionality of the app.
+I connected the form, login, signup, and profile pages to the backend by writing API calls for all of them.
+I created initial login and signup pages for testing which were developed into our final pages.
+I created the profile page to allow our development team to see if user information was being passed to and from the database correctly.
+I handled merge conflicts to output our final product, and handled deployment.
+I contributed to the project description, key technologies, and challenges in the README.

 ### Charles Anton Sibal